verbwire/nftSalesDataApp/README.md

 1. Make sure you have a Verbwire API Key.
 You can sign up for a free API key [HERE](https://www.verbwire.com/auth/register)

 ## Steps to run program locally
-1. Replace the API Key in the file, nftSalesData.js, with your actual API key.
+1. In the file, nftSalesData.js, replace the text "YOUR API KEY GOES HERE" with your actual API key.
 See image in the additional section below.

 2. From you command prompt, type in *npm i* to install node modules